MertKalkanci/Plant-Leaf-Selection-On-Image/README.md

 # Plant-Leaf-Selection-On-Image
 Plant Leaf Selection On Image By Using PlantCV

+# IMPORTANT NOTICE
+With recent updates on PlantCV library, this codebase is obsolete!
+You can use this library to give you some idea but be careful while using it in production!

 ## Give it a Star ! ⭐

 Feel free to request an issue on github if you find bugs or request a new feature.